projectriff/riff/docs/riff_credentials_set.md

 ## riff credentials set

-create or update secret and bind it to the riff service account
+create or update secret and bind it to the riff service account (created if not found)

 ### Synopsis

-create or update secret and bind it to the riff service account
+create or update secret and bind it to the riff service account (created if not found)

 ```
 riff credentials set [flags]